 - 5.6 In discharging their respective roles, Cabinet Members and Members of the Executive Management Team will observe the following arrangements: - a) As visible and accountable elected representatives with defined responsibilities set out in the Constitution, Cabinet members need to be properly briefed on all significant aspects of the work contained within their remit.
-Directors of Service, as Principal Advisers will ensure a proper flow of information so that Cabinet members can effectively undertake their duties. - b) Good communications can best be achieved through planned and programmed meetings and briefing arrangements.
-On the basis that Directors of Service should be ensuring that the information needs of Cabinet members are met, Cabinet Members should in turn seek to avoid making requests for unanticipated briefings or detailed information gathering exercises, which can unbalance planned departmental workloads. - c) Cabinet Members should channel requests for information, advice and other support via the Director of Service or via such arrangements as are agreed and established between the Cabinet Members and the Director of Service.
-The Cabinet Members should not normally approach other departmental staff directly with requests for information (except in cases of urgency) or seek to commission work from individual staff, as this can create conflict with day-to-day line management accountabilities. - d) Whilst Cabinet members will wish to work with Directors and Senior Management in the development of policies and programmes, they should recognise that there are categories of officer level meetings both inside and outside the Council, where attendance by a Cabinet member (or other Councillor) may not be appropriate. - e) Cabinet members (and other Councillors) have collective responsibility to the Council for the employment policies of the Council and the Council acts as the employing body for all Council staff.
-Employment policies, having been set by the Council, are implemented by Directors of Service and Cabinet members should avoid becoming over-involved in issues of individual performance of officers, or individual cases of e.g. grievance, disciplinary action or harassment.
-Cabinet members have the right however to bring to the notice of relevant Directors any instances within their area of responsibility where they have evidence that there are problems of inefficiency or ineffectiveness and to be kept informed of what course of action is being pursued in such circumstances.
+Directors, as Principal Advisers will ensure a proper flow of information so that Cabinet members can effectively undertake their duties. - b) Good communications can best be achieved through planned and programmed meetings and briefing arrangements.
+On the basis that Directors should be ensuring that the information needs of Cabinet members are met, Cabinet Members should in turn seek to avoid making requests for unanticipated briefings or detailed information gathering exercises, which can unbalance planned departmental workloads. - c) Cabinet Members should channel requests for information, advice and other support via the relevant Director or via such arrangements as are agreed and established between the Cabinet Members and the Director.
+In the absence of prior agreement, the Cabinet Members should not normally approach other departmental staff directly with requests for information (except in cases of urgency) or seek to commission work from individual staff, as this can create conflict with day-to-day line management accountabilities. - d) Whilst Cabinet members will wish to work with Directors and Senior Management in the development of policies and programmes, they should recognise that there are categories of officer level meetings both inside and outside the Council, where attendance by a Cabinet member (or other Councillor) may not be appropriate. - e) Cabinet members (and other Councillors) have collective responsibility to the Council for the employment policies of the Council and the Council acts as the employing body for all Council staff.
+Employment policies, having been set by the Council, are implemented by Directors and Cabinet and/or other Members should avoid becoming over-involved in issues of individual performance of officers, or individual cases of e.g. grievance, disciplinary action or harassment as such action brings with it the risk of undermining management arrangements and approved employment policies.
+Cabinet and other members have the right however to bring to the notice of relevant Directors any instances within their area of responsibility where they have evidence that there are problems of inefficiency or ineffectiveness and to be kept informed of what course of action is being pursued in such circumstances.